kinnunenaleksi/hockey_xG/README.md

 ## Overview

-hockey_xG is a personal experimental project to build a naive xG model using logistic regression to estimate a xG value depending on the cordinates of the shot.
+hockey_xG is a personal project to build a naive model using logistic regression to estimate a xG value depending on the cordinates of the shot.
+The data is obtained from [Kaggle](https://www.kaggle.com/datasets/martinellis/nhl-game-data) and the original inspiration from [Friends of Tracking](https://www.youtube.com/watch?v=bpjLyFyLlXs).

+The full report can be viewed [here](NHL_xG.md) in PDF for the optimal rendering.